-About the Clean Wood Act
+• About the Clean Wood Act

 In March 2018, Nippon Paper Industries Co., Ltd. completed its registrations as both a Type 1 and Type 2 Wood-related Business under the Act on Promotion of the Distribution and Use of Legally Harvested Wood (the Clean Wood Act), which took effect in May 2017.
-In compliance with this law, the company confirms the legality of the covered items it handles.
+Nippon Paper Papylia Co., Ltd. and Nippon Paper Crecia Co., Ltd. also completed their registrations in April 2019.
+In compliance with this law, the companies confirm the legality of the covered items^{1} they handle.